frpouly/fibonacci_API/logbook.md

 Finally, I added the tests for the inverted Fibonacci method.
 Added the tests was useful as I didn't that if I had 0 as input, a division by 0 was made.

+# Monday

+I added tests for my models, even though my test coverage might be high, I still need to work on those, I think they don't cover everything.

+I also wanted to create the user friendly web interface for the API.